-Deeply committed to the fight for women's rights, Matilda Joslyn Gage first spoke out about this issue at a convention in the 1950s.
+Deeply committed to the fight for women's rights, Matilda Joslyn Gage first spoke out about this issue at the National Woman's Rights Convention in the 1852.
 In 1869, she became one of the founders National Woman Suffrage Association.
 Gage also worked to establish state suffrage associations in New York and Virginia.

 A talented writer, Matilda Joslyn Gage wrote several articles and pamphlets to advance women's right to vote.
 She also published the NWSA's newsletter for several years in the late 1870s and early 1880s.
 Participating in an enormous undertaking, Gage helped fellow social activists Susan B. Anthony and Elizabeth Cady Stanton produce the multivolume work History of Woman Suffrage.
 The first volume was published in 1881.

 Beginning in 1890, Matilda Joslyn Gage turned her attentions to maintaining the separation of church and state in government.
 She was increasingly upset by the efforts of some to create a Christian state.
 She left the NWSA to found the Woman's National Liberal Union to advance this new cause.
 Gage eloquently expressed her position on the issue in her 1893 work, Woman, Church, and State.